raybags-web-dev/my-wizard-chat-gpt/README.md

 ### POST `/raybags/v1/wizard/ask-me`

-Validates a JWT using the `authorization` header, then calls the `GPT_5` function with the question from the request body, and finally save the result to the GPT_RESPONSE model and return the response.
+Validates a JWT using the `authorization` header, then calls the `GPT_5` function with the question from the request body, and finally save the result to the GPT_RESPONSE model in mongodb and return the response.

 ### GET `/raybags/v1/wizard/data`

-Retrieves paginated results from the GPT_RESPONSE model.
+Retrieves paginated results from the GPT_RESPONSE model, for example /wizard/data?page=1

 ### GET `/raybags/v1/wizard/data-all`